When Nothing is Normal What is a Normal Response?

 Our fight, flight and freeze response looks and functions differently when the threat is invisible and persistent.

-Now is a time to be as kind and patient with yourself and those around you.
+Now is again a time to be as kind and patient with yourself and those around you.
 If you or a person you live with are in flight, recognize that for what it is and know that it will pass.
 Understanding this is also the first step in being able to relax, which is needed to resume your normal level of productivity and balance.
 If you are in fight mode, recognize that you can also only stay in that mode for a certain amount of time before you will use up your reserves, so do what you can, but also recognize the value of rest and self-preservation.
 If your body has defaulted to freeze, give yourself grace and recognize that this too should pass.
 Put more realistic expectations on yourself based on your energy level.
 But, make a point of adding in activities that you enjoy, that help you feel a sense of completion and self-worth.

 Regardless of which crisis response you have defaulted to consider these options to help you cope with your situation: